MihaiAC/learning-react/learning_react/react_notes/React.md

 Does not seem you can directly mock `useEffect` or hooks in general.
 So, test it indirectly by testing the modified state of the component.

+Testing data fetching (receive/send) -> either use mocks for the fetch methods OR a dummy db (like Django creating and destroying DB after each test).